“He is mine in a way that he will never be hers, yet he is hers in a way that he will never be mine, and so together, we are motherhood.” -Desha Wood

 A Birth Mother’s Love for an Adoptive Mother

 Even when life’s circumstances prevent a woman from raising a child on her own, the love for her child is still incredibly strong.
-It is a birth mother’s hope that the woman parenting her child will provide the same love and care that she would if she were able.
+A birth mother hopes that the woman parenting her child will provide the same love and care that she would if she were able.
 Many birth mothers feel a strong sense of respect and appreciation for their child’s adoptive parents.
 Even in the heartache that comes with letting a child go, a birth mother may feel a sense of joy in knowing that she has blessed another family with a child that they have longed for.

 Even Roses Have Thorns